tiredofit/docker-postfix/README.md

-# registry.selfdesign.org/docker/postfix-relay
+# hub.docker.com/r/tiredofit/postfix

 # Introduction

-Dockerfile to build a simple Postfix container designed to relay messages to an external SMTP Server
+Dockerfile to build a Postfix image to support MTA functionality.

+This is a work in progress and not stable for production use.

-This Container uses Alpine:3.10 as a base.
+This Container uses Alpine:3.12 as a base.

 [Changelog](CHANGELOG.md)